yangsec888/cyber_quiz/Readme.md

 $ rails server
 ```

+### Free Cloud Deployment

-It would be also easy to deploy the application on cloud, and here is a detailed instruction based on [Heroku](https://www.heroku.com) and [GitHub](https://github.com).
-We will do it using the web dashboard for these inexperienced user, but if you are a IT specialist, it is your call.
+It would be also easy to deploy the application to cloud.
+Here are the example based on [Heroku](https://www.heroku.com) and [GitHub](https://github.com).
+You can use your favorite repository and web hosting service.
+For the benefit of the most users, we will do it using the web dashboard for those non technical sophisticate users.
+But if you are a IT specialist, it is your call to fly in CLI mode.

+Our Example:
-Of course, you need to register a [GitHub](https://github.com) account and a [Heroku](https://www.heroku.com) account first.
+First of all, you need to register a [GitHub](https://github.com) account and a [Heroku](https://www.heroku.com) account first.
  1. Login you GitHub account, start a project, enter Repository name and Description (optional).
  2. Choose import code from another repository, enter Your old repository’s clone URL with "https://github.com/yangsec888/cyber_quiz.git" which is the web URL of Online Quiz on the GitHub.
 You can also visit it on the GitHub and see the URL via "Clone or Download" button.
  3. Click begin import and wait until GitHub showing "Importing complete!
 Your new repository XXX/YYY is ready."
 For now you already have stored the source codes on your own GitHub.